MarcoDSilva/Learning_CPP_VisualStudio_GUI/Alpha_1.66/README.md

 # Production2_cpp
-production 2 for advanced c++ course GUI , a grid program where we get student info and grades, to merge to the other repository after it's finished
+production 2 for advanced c++ course GUI , a grid program where we get student info and grades.